Leading custom polyurethane wheel manufacturer offering Shore 10A–85D formulations, thermoset casting, and proprietary anti-bonding technology.

 1. Advanced Customization: Precision in Hardness and Formulation

-Hardness Range: Can the manufacturer provide a full spectrum of customization, from Shore 10Ato Shore 85D?
+Hardness Range: Can the manufacturer provide a full spectrum of customization, from Shore 10A to Shore 85D?

-2. Manufacturing Process: Casting vs. Injection
+2. Manufacturing Process: Casting vs. Injection Molding

 The production method significantly impacts the wheel’s lifecycle and durability.